Vyral/greg-mcdaniel/_posts/2020-08-11-a-tour-of-hap-mcgee-park--heather-farms.md

 tags:
   - Real Estate
 excerpt: >-
-  Realtors do more than just help you buy and sell—let’s go on a tour of my three favorite parks.
+  Realtors do more than just help you buy and sell—let’s go on a tour of my two favorite parks.
 enclosure:
 pullquote:
 enclosure_type: video/mp4